jmcphers/k5hoa/content/post/annual-meeting-2026.md

 ### Annual Meeting

-The 2026 Annual Meeting will be held on Monday, January 26, 2026, from 7:00–9:00 pm at John Muir Elementary Library (doors open at 6:30 pm for check-in).
-We’ll review the past year, vote on the 2026 budget, and hold board elections.
+The 2026 Annual Meeting will be held on **Monday, January 26, 2026, from 7:00–9:00** pm at **John Muir Elementary Library** (doors open at **6:30** pm for check-in).
+We’ll review the past year, vote on the **2026 budget**, and hold **board elections**.
 If you’d like to join the board or nominate someone, let us know ahead of the meeting or during elections.
-If you’re unable to attend, please return your enclosed proxy ballot by January 20, 2026, either by mail or at the pool dropbox.
+If you’re unable to attend, please return your enclosed proxy ballot by **January 20, 2026**, either by mail or at the pool dropbox.

 Thank you again to the board and to all homeowners for helping sustain a strong community.
 I look forward to seeing many of you at the annual meeting as we plan for another successful year.